Bonjour mes amis,

 We also love strolling our new neighborhood to hunt for Invaders.

-Liv pointed out the heart shapes in the window panes.
+Liv pointed out the heart shapes in the window panes of that heart.

 One evening we took a stroll and ended up on Île de la Cité just at sunset.
 I swear I am never going back to the US!!
 Life here is tres beau.